 Where else to end our unique Paris tour, but in the former red-light district of Pigalle?
 Just a stone’s throw away from the Moulin Rouge is what was once one of the neighborhood’s thriving brothels.
 It is now a luxury boutique hotel, which just happens to serve some of the best cocktails in the city.
 It was a decadent treat to sink into the velvety sofas at Maison Souquet with a delicious, complimentary drink.
 We listened to a few more risqué tales of the past.

 If you’re looking for a unique Paris tour and have already done the main museums and sightseeing tours, this brilliantly seductive walk will take you to places visitors rarely frequent.
 It can’t be more highly recommended!

 To book this tour or for more details about our Travel Design planning services including our Deluxe Itinerary, consult our website pages here.
-You will also find information about our Restaurant Reservation Service and many other tours.
 We look forward to helping you craft an unforgettable stay in Paris.